lukjasin/purpledocs/docs/web/dashboard.md

 - blue - work
 - yellow - pause

+### Zooming
 There is a zoom bar below the chart.
 Operating the bar can increase the detail of the chart and enable more precise determination of short activities in a workday usually lasting several hours.
 This is done by defining the period that will be displayed on the chart.

-Moving the left side of the bar determines the time from which the chart should start, and the right side is responsible for the end of the chart.
-Additionally, adjusted bar can be moved throughout the entire range of recorded working time.
+Moving the left side handle of the bar determines the time from which the chart should start, and the right side handle is responsible for the end of the chart.

+Another zooming method is to select part of the bar (by drag and drop) in its lower part when cursor changes into cross.

+Additionally, adjusted bar can be moved throughout the entire range of recorded working time by holding and dragging by its top part.